Love Good Fats Bar – Dietitian Review

-About Love Good Fats
+Love Good Fats Flavours

-Love Good Fats are packaged snack bars made with a blend of fats, fibre, and protein.
-They are available in seven flavours: chocolate chip cookie dough, mint chocolate chip, peanut butter, lemon mousse, cookies & cream, coconut chocolate chip, and chocolatey almond.
+Love Good Fats bars are available in seven flavours: chocolate chip cookie dough, mint chocolate chip, peanut butter, lemon mousse, cookies & cream, coconut chocolate chip, and chocolatey almond.

 Nutrition Marketing Claims

-Love Good Fats describes these bars as keto snack bars “Loaded with good fats from nuts, nut butters, and coconut oil”.
+Love Good Fats describes these bars as keto snack bars “Loaded with good fats from nuts, nut butter, and coconut oil”.
 They state that they are “the perfect combination of nutrients and indulgence”.
 They also imply that these bars are part of a healthy lifestyle, “our balance of good fats, protein, high fibre, and very little sugar is Keto certified and will help you stay on track”.

-Taste & Texture of Love Good Fats Bars
+Love Good Fats Bars Cookie Dough

 I sampled the cookie dough flavour for this review.
 This bar has a soft, creamy texture with crispy rice bits throughout that add a nice crunch.
 I wouldn’t describe the flavour of this bar as cookie dough.
 To me, it had more of a bitter dark chocolate flavour.
 I could taste the stevia in this product, but it wasn’t strong as some other stevia-sweetened products.
-Overall, I would agree that this bar felt like an indulgence, mostly due to the chocolate flavour and melt-in-your-mouth texture throught the bar.
+Overall, I would agree that this bar felt like an indulgence, mostly due to the chocolate flavour and melt-in-your-mouth texture throughout the bar.

 Love Good Fats Bar Ingredients